priyapadma123/Data-Science---Internship-Test/1_Agent/README.md

 - "What's the total value of all inventory currently on hand?"
 - "List products where units sold is more than half the opening stock."

-## Design notes (for the interview)

-- **Why a subprocess for query_data, not `exec()` in-process**: isolates the agent's self-written code from the main app — a typo or runaway loop can't take down the chat session, and it can't access anything outside the inventory DataFrame.
-- **Why force `print()` instead of returning a value**: keeps the tool's contract simple and matches how a human would sanity-check pandas output in a notebook.
+  a notebook.
 - **Why two separate tools instead of one**: keeps the agent's reasoning explicit — it has to decide "is this a math/data question or a